801labs/media/README.md

 # media
-Were we host our public logos, mediakits, etc.
+Where we host our public logos, mediakits, etc.